 TIME-FRAMES FOR TRADING

-• Short to medium term trading is usually referred to as ‘swing-trading’ because it usually aims to take advantage of moves in the market as it swings from highs to lows.
-Many other techniques are also employed by swing traders however, such as breakout systems similar to those used by day-traders but executed from longer timeframe charts and held over several days.
-Swing traders believe that the large, profitable movements in a market only take place over longer timeframes, and often even doubt the ability of the day-trader to make money.
+‘Swing trading’ is short to medium-term trading.
+Because it usually aims to take advantage of moves in the market as it swings from highs to lows.
+Swing traders also employ many other techniques.
+Such as breakout systems similar to those used by day-traders but executed from longer timeframe charts and held over several days.
+Swing traders believe that the large, profitable movements in a market only take place over longer timeframes.
+Often even doubt the ability of the day-trader to make money.
 It is not uncommon to hear a swing trader claim that they cannot sleep easy at night unless they have a position open!

 In the illustration above the thicker lines represent trades taken by a swing-trader, while the thinner lines represent those taken by a day-trader.
 Can you see how the two fit together?
-The swing trader holds a position for a sustained up or down leg in the market, ignoring the fluctuations and retracements that occur throughout the course of this, while the day-trader takes advantage of numerous smaller moves within this.
+The swing trader holds a position for a sustained up or down leg in the market.
+Ignoring the fluctuations and retracements that occur throughout the course of this.
+While the day-trader takes advantage of numerous smaller moves within this.
 The position-trader, meanwhile, is long for the entire duration shown on the image, and will perhaps remain so for another two years.
-The swing-trader’s entries are to the position trader’s what the day-trader’s are to the swing trader’s.
+The swing trader’s entries are to the position trader’s what the day-traders are to the swing trader’s.